Rosedale station (LIRR): Parking

 A park and ride facility used to occupy the space currently used by the police station.
 A NYC Department of Transportation muni-meter parking lot is located to the west of the police station, at the southeast corner of North Conduit Avenue and Francis Lewis Boulevard.
 Permit parking was cancelled for the field at the southwest corner of North Conduit Avenue and Francis Lewis Boulevard in September 2018.
 All parking is now at the daily metered rates.
-73 of the parking spaces in the Municipal Parking Field is allocated and reserved for use by the new 116th Police Precinct.
+73 of the parking spaces in the Municipal Parking Field are allocated and reserved for use by the new 116th Police Precinct.